 You will develop:

-The course assessment has two components totalling 160 marks:
+The course assessment has one component totalling 110 marks:

 The grade awarded is based on the total marks achieved across all course assessment components.